Email filter scripts for the customer portal#

 Allegra can create items and comments on items from emails.
-The system itself tries to largely prevent email loops.
-In addition, it is possible to examine emails for specific content and suppress the creation of unwanted items.
-You can also remove recurring texts and attachments, such as some organizations use in their signatures and disclaimers, before creating items or comments.
+The system itself does its best to prevent email loops.
+Beyond that, you can scan emails for specific content and suppress the creation of unwanted items.
+You can also strip out recurring text and attachments — such as the signatures and disclaimers some organizations attach — before items or comments are created.

 To manage email filter scripts, go to the “Administration” perspective > Customize > Scripts.
 There you will find at least three scripts: